About the Department

 The Department of Dermatology at UAB excels in all three of its primary missions:

 - The provision of comprehensive dermatologic care of the highest quality to the community and surrounding three state region.

 - The education of medical students, residents, scientists, and others interested in cutaneous biology or skin disease

 - Basic, translational, and clinical research relating to dermatology.

 Clinically, the Department of Dermatology offers sophisticated services in the diagnosis and treatment of skin disease and is a national center for the management of complicated skin disorders.
-Outpatient clinics are held at The Kirklin Clinic, University of Alabama Hospital, Children's Hospital of Alabama, Birmingham Veterans Administration Medical Center, and Cooper Green Hospital.
+Outpatient clinics are held at The Kirklin Clinic, University of Alabama Hospital, Children's Hospital of Alabama, Birmingham Veterans Administration Medical Center, and Cooper Green Mercy.

 Physicians in the Department of Dermatology have specific expertise in the diagnosis and treatment of:

 - Non-melanoma skin cancer

 - Pediatric dermatology